3 Signs It's Time to Re-Caulk

 Here are three surefire ways to know when it’s time to re-caulk:

-1. If There's Peeling, Cracking, and Missing Pieces
+1. If There's Peeling, Cracking, or Missing Pieces

 A common sign of worn caulk is that it will begin cracking or peeling away from the wall, sink, or tub.
 Peeling and cracking allows moisture to get trapped and potentially cause mold or water damage to the area or heat or cold loss around windows.
 This could also be a sign that what was done previously was not the right kind for the job.
 A latex type with silicone or a general latex type is great for water resistance.
 A rubber or polyurethane sealant type works well for outdoor applications like sealing around windows and doors.